Permanent Values

 they do, (46-49).

-Justice is a very important value.
-All
+Justice is a particularly important

 All is not fair in love and war, “Allah

-in all events of life.
-“Let not a nation’s enmity towards you incite you to act
+it is indispensable in all events of life.
+“Let not a nation’s enmity towards you

-contrary to justice; be always just, that is closer to righteousness, (5-8).
-Justice
+incite you to act contrary to justice; be always just, that is closer to righteousness,

-must be dispensed to friends, enemies, men, women, rich, poor, yellow, brown,
+(5-8).
+Justice must be dispensed to friends, enemies, men, women, rich, poor, yellow,

-their conduct, (46-19).
+quality of their conduct, (46-19).

 Knowing the law and breaking it is a crime